Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

    Day 26(27-Sep-2018):

-    working on and studying to build a neural network
+    Working on and studying to build a neural network

    Day 27(28-Sep-2018):